bluesky-dev12/Attrib_Lua/README.md

 ---

 ## 🙌 Credits
-# RX - Owner of nfsco for original Idea.
+# RX - Owner of nfsco for original Idea and original progam.
 # Leo - for attribulator.
 # Me - Coding and make this possible.